xzos/PyZDDE/README.markdown

 ##### Current revision:

-0.7.3 (Last significant update on 04/16/2014)
+0.7.4 (Last significant update on 04/19/2014)

 Brief change log is available in the [News and Updates](https://github.com/indranilsinharoy/PyZDDE/wiki/News-and-updates) page.

 ##### Issues and how you can help

-The page [Issues and how you can help](https://github.com/indranilsinharoy/PyZDDE/wiki/Issues-and-how-you-can-help) enlists some issues that are not necessarily bugs.
+The page [issues and how you can help](https://github.com/indranilsinharoy/PyZDDE/wiki/Issues-and-how-you-can-help) enlists some issues that are not necessarily bugs.
 Instead, they are features or functionalities that need to be implemented and you can help.

-If you find any bug, or would like to suggest any improvement please consider reporting at the [issues page](https://github.com/indranilsinharoy/PyZDDE/issues?state=open).
+If you find any bug, or would like to suggest any improvement to the current PyZDDE library please consider reporting at the [issues page](https://github.com/indranilsinharoy/PyZDDE/issues?state=open).

 Thank you very much.

+##### Contributions and credits

+The generous people who have contributed to PyZDDE are in [Contributors](https://github.com/indranilsinharoy/PyZDDE/wiki/Contributors).
+Thanks a lot to all of you.

+Other projects that are using PyZDDE are listed [here](https://github.com/indranilsinharoy/PyZDDE/wiki/Projects-using-PyZDDE).

 #### Overview